Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 Ausbildung in Germany 2025

 When I first learned about Germany’s dual vocational training system, I was honestly surprised and couldn’t believe that more people were not talking about it.
-In the world today, university degrees are overrated and pushed as the only path to success; but I believe that Germany offers a practical and incredibly effective route — one that not only educates you but also pays you while you study.
+In the world today, university degrees are overrated and pushed as the only path to success; but I believe that Ausbildung in Germany offers a practical and incredibly effective route — one that not only educates you, but also pays you while you study.
 In my opinion, it is the best opportunity for those who claim that they can’t afford to complete education due to financial constraints.

-What Exactly is Vocational Training in Germany?
+What Exactly is Vocational Training (Ausbildung) in Germany?

 This particular vocational training that we are discussing is called Ausbildung.
-It is a well-structured program that combines theoretical learning in classroom with practical training at a company.
+It is a well-structured program that combines theoretical learning in the classroom with practical training at a company.
 Thus, it enables you to gain bookish knowledge along with real-world experience, allowing you to feel the essence of your chosen field.
-By the way it is ancient method of pursuing a vocation.
+By the way, it is ancient method of pursuing a vocation.

 - Timetable: What about the schedule?
 After enrolling in a program, you would be spending part of a week in a vocational school called Berufsschule and the rest working for a company as a paid trainee.

 - Who can apply?
-International students from all over the world and apply.
+International students from all over the world can apply.
 Germany, just like other European countries, is actively encouraging international applicants due to the country’s growing economy and demand for skilled workers.

 No Tuition Fees

 Just like public schools and universities in Germany, most Ausbildung programs are free of charge.
-The only cost that you might have to cover is administrative cost of admission documentations.
+The only cost that you might have to cover is the administrative cost of admission documentations.

 Monthly Salary

 Now, this is the best part of vocational training in Germany: you get paid while you learn.
 It makes a significant difference because you are able to support yourself financially.
-Apprentices typically earn between €800 to €1,200 per month, depending on the program.
+Apprentices typically earn between €800 and €1,200 per month, depending on the program.

 Best Route to a Permanent Job

 I personally know a number of my students who were permanently hired by the very company that trained them.
-This is because the company has invested time and resources in your development, and if you are competent enough, they don’t want to lose you.
+This is because the company has invested time and resources in your development, and if you are competent enough, they won’t want to lose you.

 Permanent Residency

-Basic Requirements
+Basic Requirements For Applying to Ausbildung

 - Secondary School Certificate